War in Afghanistan (2001–2021): Influence of non-NATO actors

 Pakistan played a central role in the conflict.
 A 2010 report published by the London School of Economics says that Pakistan's ISI has an "official policy" of support to the Taliban.
-"Pakistan appears to be playing a double-game of astonishing magnitude," the report states.
-Regarding the Afghan War documents leak published by WikiLeaks, Der Spiegel wrote that "the documents clearly show that the Pakistani intelligence agency Inter-Services Intelligence (usually known as the ISI) is the most important accomplice the Taliban has outside of Afghanistan".
+"Pakistan appears to be playing a double-game of astonishing magnitude", the report states.
+Regarding the Afghan War documents leak, Der Spiegel wrote that "the documents clearly show that the Pakistani intelligence agency Inter-Services Intelligence (usually known as the ISI) is the most important accomplice the Taliban has outside of Afghanistan."
 Amrullah Saleh, former director of Afghanistan's intelligence service, stated, "We talk about all these proxies [Taliban, Haqqanis] but not the master of proxies, which is the Pakistan army.
 The question is what does Pakistan's army want to achieve ...?
 They want to gain influence in the region."
 Pakistan's role can be traced back to the Soviet war in which they funded the Mujahideen against the Soviets.
-Pakistan's objective then as it is now is to ensure that Afghanistan has a regime friendly to their interests and will provide "geopolitical depth in any future conflict with India".
+Pakistan's objective then as it is now is to ensure that Afghanistan has a regime friendly to their interests and will provide "geopolitical depth in any future conflict with India."